Governance Statement

 Purpose and Scope

 Apart from delegating day-to-day executive power to the President, the Board of Directors has assigned strategic decision-making authority to the Board of Governors.
 Under the articles of association, the Board of Governors may establish and delegate powers to other School bodies.
-It has constituted the Academic Board, as the senior academic authority, and a Quality and Audit Committee.
+It has constituted the Academic Board, as the senior academic authority, and a Quality, Compliance, and Audit Committee.
 The President, who is appointed by and reports to the Board of Governors, may also establish an Executive Committee.

 The main aim of this Scheme of Delegation is to outlines the framework within which the Board of Governors and its principal bodies operate.
 It defines the roles, responsibilities, and authority delegated to School bodies to ensure effective governance, decision-making, and accountability in line with the School's strategic objectives, regulatory compliance, and academic standards.
 It is expanded upon further in this Governance Statement.